 Psst, if you're looking for high-quality guided meditations and bedtime stories (for adults AND kids) all in one convenient app, check out Carbon Unwind, available now in your app store!
 Carbon Unwind works with talented storytellers to bring you soothing audio experiences that help you easily drift off to sleep.
 Looking for even more reasons to try it out?
 Carbon Unwind has partnered with Reverie to offer you a free one-year premium subscription when you purchase a Reverie sleep system, power base, or mattress.
 Get the customized bed of your dreams and tons of sleep-friendly bedtime content all in one bundle!

 Protecting your bedtime

 The most important aspect of mental deceleration is that you make sure you have some transition time between the busyness of your daily life and the calm sanctuary that should be your bedtime.
-This will help not only to settle your brain, but it also treats your brain to much-needed consistency and much-beloved rhythm.
+This will help not only to settle your brain but also treats your brain to much-needed consistency and a much-beloved rhythm.
 Keeping up the habit of mental deceleration will help your body to better know that it’s time for sleep, and bring some welcome peace to your life as well.

 Having trouble sleeping?